frederic-perez/AmE-dictionary/dictionary.md

-__"duh" department__ :open_mouth: _From the "duh" department, sit in a shaded area if you want to see your phone's screen clearly._
+__"duh" department__ :astonished: _From the "duh" department, sit in a shaded area if you want to see your phone's screen clearly._
 __#s__ :two::shit: _Card for driving car over 10,000#s._ _Ability to lift up to 25#s of newspaper bundles._
 __(sic)__ _adverb_ :two: _Latin_ (also [sic]) When you’re writing a paper and you want to quote a source, but the source contains a misspelling or some other error, you use the word [sic] after the quote so that whoever reads your paper knows the mistake is in the original source, rather than in your own sloppy typing.
 It’s kind of a way of saying, “Yeah, I know this is wrong, but let’s just be clear — I didn't do it!"
 __, so why (even) bother?__